Fact sheet: Excavation (in dried soil) and off-site disposal – sediments

 • Excavation is not appropriate in the following situations:

-• Locations where contamination is found in low concentrations over a large area, in thin layers, or in patchy distributions.
+• Locations where contamination is found in low concentrations over a large area, in thin layers, or in patchy distribution.

-• In areas where removal or redirection of the water body is difficult or not feasible, such as deep-water bodies and locations with strong currents.
+• In areas where redirection of the waterbody is difficult or not feasible, such as deep-water bodies or locations with strong currents.

 • Excavation is challenging under the following conditions:

-• Locations with a significant gradient or when sediment shear strength (i.e., ability to be compressed without sliding) is insufficient to support the excavation equipment and may lead to structural failure.
+• Locations with a significant gradient or when sediment shear strength (i.e., ability to be compressed without sliding) is insufficient to support the weight of the excavation equipment and may lead to structural failure.

-• Contaminated sediment is located in bedrock crevices, preventing capture with excavation equipment.
+• Contaminated sediment is in bedrock crevices, preventing removal with excavation equipment.

 • Locations with possible cultural and archaeological resources.